JamesEArnold/eyewitness/README.md

 ### Server

 The server, an Express.js application, is written using endpoints to execute AWS CLI commands to interact with the Localstack services.

+### Client

+The client, a Vue.js application, will make interacting with Localstack SQS queues painless and increase developer efficiency.

 ### Code Structure
 ```